lvlivingston/Apres-TreeSki/readme.md

+#h1**Project 1 - A Browser Based Game**
+#h3Created by Leah Livingston

-//An elevator pitch of your game idea***********
+#h5**An elevator pitch of your game idea**

-Do you remember Chris Pirih's classic 1991 computer game !["SkiFree"[(https://classicreload.com/win3x-skifree.html#)?
+Do you remember Chris Pirih's classic 1991 computer game ["SkiFree"](https://classicreload.com/win3x-skifree.html#)?
 If you enjoyed running from the abominal snowman back then, you'll love this version set in the Austrian Alps.

 Click the "Auf geht's!" button when you're ready to ski.
 You've won when your skier makes it to the bottom of the ski slope just in time to make the train home!